vivs94/vivs94.github.io/_posts/2023-09-11-Variational Autoencoders.md

 Estimating the gradient of the expression w.r.t $\theta$ using a Monte Carlo estimation is not straightforward.
 (But it could be done, using a re-parameterization trick or log-derivative trick etc.) For simplicity, we often assume prior being parameter-free (i.e., $z \sim p(z)$).
-We can now resort to just taking the average of $p_\theta(x|z)$ sampled from $z \sim p(z)$.
+We can now resort to just taking the average of $p_\theta(x\vert z)$ sampled from $z \sim p(z)$.
 However, this is been found to be practically inefficient due to large variance.
 To reduce the variance and make the estimation more precise, we utilize importance sampling:

 $$ E_{p_\theta(z)}[p_\theta(x|z)] = E_{z \sim q(z)} \left[\frac {p_\theta(x|z) p_\theta(z)}{q(z)} \right] $$